BDC Hamburger Icon

 Set rules and ensure both parties know where they stand in the contract.
 The most important part is the indemnification language, which spells out who is responsible for claims when something goes wrong.
 The co-employer should indemnify your company from any claims that are a result of their responsibilities.
 Each state’s rules are different, so be sure the language meets the legal requirements where you employ workers.

-The agreement should clearly define each party’s duties and responsibilities, including obvious items such as background checks and drug screenings, wages, tax withholding, and day-to-day supervision.
+The agreement should clearly define each party’s duties and responsibilities, including obvious items, such as background checks and drug screenings, wages, tax withholding and day-to-day supervision.
 Some less obvious issues that should be spelled out in the contract are employee training, provision of safety equipment (particularly important in the industrial, agricultural and healthcare sectors) and payment of any relevant sales taxes.

 It is also wise to address potential areas of dispute, such as what happens if you want to hire a worker directly.
 Discussing those issues before they arise will help avoid confusion, strained business relationships and even costly lawsuits down the line.

-You should also request certificates of insurance from the co-employer that include coverage for general liability, hired and non-owned automobiles, professional liability, workers’ compensation, crime and cyber insurance.
+You should also request certificates of insurance from the co-employer that include coverage for general liability, hired and nonowned automobiles, professional liability, workers’ compensation, crime and cyber insurance.

 There are always risks associated with hiring any employee, but following this guidance will help you reduce the unique risks that come with the co-employment model while providing your small business the help it needs to manage personnel.

-Skye Schooley contributed to the writing and reporting in this article.
+Skye Schooley contributed to this article.

-Tania Fiero, Community Member
+Written by: Tania Fiero, Community Member

 Tania Fiero is vice president of human resources at Innovative Employee Solutions, a leading nationwide employer of record that specializes in human relations and payroll services.
 Founded in 1974 in San Diego, California, IES has grown into one of the city's largest women-owned businesses and been named one of its "Best Places to Work" for ten years in a row.
 An expert in joint employment and the Affordable Care Act, Tania helps employers embrace contingent workers in their staffing strategy and culture.
 She is a Society of Human Resources Certified Professional (SHRM-CP) and a certified Professional in Human Resources (PHR) via the Human Resources Certification Institution.
 Tania previously served on the Board of Directors for the National Human Resources Association of San Diego.
 She was recognized in 2016 by the San Diego Human Resources Forum Board of Directors at its HR Executive of the Year event and in 2011 by the San Diego Business Journal as San Diego's HR Professional of the Year.